JBAhire/Awesome-CloudOps-Automation/README.md

 3. Access your Runbooks.sh install at http://127.0.0.1:8888/lab/tree/Welcome.ipynb.

 ### Messing around
 You can find more information around how to use and play with Runbooks.sh in the documentation here.
-You can find a list of all the runbooks along with links in the repository page or simply use Unskript CLI.
+You can find a list of all the runbooks along with links in the [repository page](/xrunbooks-directory.md) or simply use [unSkript CLI](unskript-ctl/README.md).

 ## 📚 Documentation
-Dive deeper into Awesome-CloudOps-Automation by visiting our comprehensive documentation.
+Dive deeper into Runbooks.sh by visiting our comprehensive documentation.
 Here, you'll find everything you need to know about using the platform, creating custom runbooks, developing plugins, and much more.

 ## 🤝 Contributing
 We welcome contributions from developers of all skill levels!
-Check out our [Contribution Guidelines](.github/CONTRIBUTING.md) to learn how you can contribute to Awesome-CloudOps-Automation.
+Check out our [Contribution Guidelines](.github/CONTRIBUTING.md) to learn how you can contribute to *Runbooks.sh*.

 ## 📖 License
 Except as otherwise noted **Runbooks.sh** is licensed under the *[Apache License, Version 2.0](/License)* .